 Fluid Attacks has, of course, confronted conflicts of interest.
 Our management team has always stressed the importance of our principles as cybersecurity experts, and to preserve independence in our work, delivering value to our customers.
 We have been successful in helping them as independent and skilled auditors, typically performing Continuous Hacking, a service to continuously check and improve robustness of defenses.

 Our customers rely on our platform, the place to keep track of weaknesses.
-They don’t have to worry much about managing findings on their IT assets; we make it easy for them by providing a tool to centralize everything.
+They don't have to worry much about managing findings on their IT assets; we make it easy for them by providing a tool to centralize everything.

 We want to share with you some advice in avoiding conflicts of interest, as concluding remarks:

 Take a long-term perspective.
 We see conflicts of interest as a game in which you can play for the short or the long-term.
 We strongly suggest you play the long, strategic one.
 Your success is never on the short-term; cybersecurity is an infinite-game (in game-theory jargon).
 We encourage you to trust independent auditors like us.
 We are genuinely independent auditors because we do not provide design and operation of defenses for the market.
 Although we provide expert advice and curated resources on how to better protect information assets (check Criteria, it's FREE).

 Identify conflicts of interest and design environments to avoid them.